-Capacity to provide a suitable site for industry and transport related expansion essential to achieving Dubbo 21 Strategies 1, 2 and 3.
+Capacity to provide a suitable site for industry and transport related expansion essential to achieving the Dubbo 21 Plan Strategies 1, 2 and 3.

-• The future role of the Sub-district will be dominated by the City's needs related to industrial growth and related transport infrastructure.
+• The future role of the sub-district will be dominated by the city's needs related to industrial growth and related transport infrastructure.